The Case for Not Hiring a Creative Director

 I've been doing this for three years.
 Golf Digest.
 A few brand projects.
 Some AI strategy work that didn't exist as a category two years ago.

-Before that, twenty years on staff: Bon Appétit, National Geographic, GQ, Sotheby's, Apple.
+Before that, twenty years on staff: Bon Appétit, Consumer Reports, GQ, Sotheby's, Apple.
 Redesigns, launches, rebrands.
 The same problems showing up at different mastheads.

 That's the thing about pattern recognition — it's only useful if you've seen the pattern enough times to trust it.
 Staff roles are how you build that.
 Fractional work is how you apply it.